iamsurajitmishra/Scalable-Microservices-Spring-Cloud/README.md

 **Routing:** Tools like Spring Cloud Gateway can be used to provide a single entry point for API requests and route them to appropriate microservices.

-**Resilience:** Libraries like Hystrix can be used to implement features like circuit breakers and fault tolerance for handling service failures gracefully.
+**Resilience:** Libraries like resilience4j can be used to implement features like circuit breakers and fault tolerance for handling service failures gracefully.

 **Other functionalities:** Spring Cloud offers various other tools for distributed messaging, task execution, and monitoring in a microservices architecture.